rvdegroen/team-dishexchange/README.md

 # License

-I'm using the GNU General Public License v3.0 so please keep this in mind if you'd like to use my code.
+I'm using the GNU General Public License v3.0 so please keep this in mind if you'd like to use my code. jdkjk

 # Dish Exchange